jayway/cljwordgraph/INTRODUCTION.md

     "x is 3, y is 4"

 Using destructuring, you can do the split right at the time of binding, by simply mirroring the expression with a similar structure containing symbols.
-A vector with pairs can be destructured using [[x y]] instead of just [p]:
+A vector with pairs can be destructured using `[[x y]]` instead of just `[p]` as argument list:

     user=> (defn print-point [[x y]]
              (str "x is " x ", y is " y))

-If you need a reference to the complete structure, you can use :as:
+If you need a reference to the complete structure, you can use `:as` to name the original:

     user=> (defn print-point [[x y :as p]]
              (str "x is " x ", y is " y ", p is " p))